-Context menu - 'Arrange/Select Only'
+Arrange/Select Only: When set to 'Arrange' you can move fixtures by clicking and dragging on the screen.
 When set to 'Select Only' fixtures are locked in position on the grid and cannot be dragged around.
 This provides an alternative way of selecting fixtures to edit while preventing accidental movement.